clue/phar-composer/README.md

 $ phar-composer --version
 ```

-#### Updating phar

 There's no separate `update` procedure, simply download the latest release again
 and overwrite the existing phar.

-Again, if you have already installed phar-composer system-wide, this is as easy as
+Again, if you have already installed phar-composer system-wide, updating is as easy as
 running a self-installation like this:

 ```bash